What is CQRS (command query responsibility segregation)?

 CQRS aligns the work of developers to what happens in the organization when, for example, an order is created.
-This is compatible with the approaches of domain-driven design, an explicit domain model, event sourcing and the command pattern.
-The messages to perform the create, update and delete may be delivered by an enterprise service bus, while the general pattern for architecture is service-oriented architecture (SOA).
+This is compatible with the approaches of domain-driven design -- an explicit domain model -- event sourcing and the command pattern.
+The messages to perform the create, update and delete might be delivered by an enterprise service bus, while the general pattern for architecture is service-oriented architecture.

 While CQRS can be very useful in constructing an event-driven architecture, bad practices can turn it into more of a nuisance.
 Explore the three common CQRS pattern problems and see how they can be mitigated.